Dr Graham J Williams

 (A Short Bio is seperately available.)

-Dr Graham Williams is lead Data Scientist at the Australian Taxation Office, and was previously Principal Computer Scientist for Data Mining with CSIRO Australia.
-He is a Senior International Expert and Visiting Professor of the Chinese Academy of Sciences at the Shenzhen Institutes of Advanced Technologies.
+Dr Graham Williams is Director of Data Science with Microsoft having responsibility for the Asian and Pacific region.
+Priot to joing Microsoft in 2016 he was Lead Data Scientist at the Australian Taxation Office where he set up the data mining capability and was involved in creating the Australian Government’s Data Analytics Centre of Excellence.
+He was previously Principal Computer Scientist for Data Mining with CSIRO Australia and a Senior International Expert and Visiting Professor of the Chinese Academy of Sciences at the Shenzhen Institutes of Advanced Technologies.
 He is also Adjunct Professor, Data Mining, Fraud Prevention, Security, University of Canberra, and Australian National University.

 Graham has been involved in data mining since the 1980s as a researcher and practitioner.
 He has lead projects with clients including the Health Insurance Commission, the Australian Taxation Office, the Commonwealth Bank, NRMA Insurance Limited, the Commonwealth Department of Health and Ageing, Queensland Health, and the Australian Customs Service.
 He has developed software and hardware environments for data mining, and implemented web services for the delivery of data mining.
 His research developments include Multiple (or Ensemble) Decision Tree Induction (1989), HotSpots for identifying target areas in very large data collections (1992), WebDM for the delivery of data mining services over the web using XML (1995), and Rattle (2005), a simple to use Graphical User Interface designed to make data mining accessible for data analysts.
 His popular text book on Data Mining with Rattle and R was published by Springer in 2011.
 His OnePageR website is an increasingly popular resource for data miners using R.